Carlsen Verlag: Allegations of Racism

 In 2020 Carlsen Verlag published the children's book Ein Corona-Regenbogen fuer Anna und Moritz (A Corona Rainbow for Anna and Moritz).
 In the book the grade-schooler brings up the topic of the COVID-19 pandemic, saying: "The virus comes from China and it has spread around the entire world."
-At the start of March 2021, the Chinese consulate general in Hamburg issued a warning on its website to Chinese people living in Germany about an "inappropriate depiction" in a kids' book and about "provocations, discrimination and hate".
-As a result, Verlag was confronted with massive allegations of racism through e-mails and *social media*. *Amazon* also featured negative reviews of books with racist allegations.
-On March 5, 2021, Carlsen Verlag apologized for (how readers' feelings were hurt by the phrasing), stopping the sales of the books with immediate effects.
+At the start of March 2021, the Chinese consulate general in Hamburg issued a warning on it´s website to Chinese people living in Germany about an "inappropriate depiction" in a kids' book and about "provocations, discrimination and hate".
+As a result, Carlsen was confronted with massive allegations of racism through e-mails and social media.
+Amazon also featured negative reviews of books with racist allegations.
+On March 5, 2021, Carlsen Verlag apologized for "how readers' feelings were hurt by the phrasing", stopping the sales of the books with immediate effects.
 The incident was reported internationally.